Skip to content

 What is an end user license agreement (EULA)?

-An end user license agreement (EULA) is a legally binding agreement between a software company and its users, specifying the terms, conditions, liabilities, and fair use policies that a software user must abide by in order to continue to use the product.
+An end user license agreement (EULA) is a legally binding contract between a software company and its users, specifying the terms, conditions, liabilities, and fair use policies that a software user must abide by in order to continue to use the product.

-What is the purpose of an end user license agreement?
+What is the purpose of EULA?

 Another agreement in the EULA might be that the user agrees to the processing of their personal information, payment details, user generated content, and liability waivers.